Skip to main content

 Leadership in Business and Life

 Relationally, it works the same way.
-A marriage does not flourish because of one grand anniversary gesture.
+A marriage doesn't flourish because of one grand anniversary gesture.
 It flourishes because of the consistent choice to listen, honor, forgive, and serve.
 Friendships too are built not on a single act of loyalty but on the rhythm of showing up over and over again.
 Faithfulness is the currency of trust, and trust is the foundation of every meaningful relationship.

 God’s Counter-Cultural Measure